New industrial partnership will use artificial intelligence (AI) to speed up drug discovery

 As part of the new collaboration, researchers will draw on data from UK Biobank, a national health resource containing a wealth of information on 500,000 people in the UK.
 The data available will enable researchers to discover pathways involved in heart disease that could provide new targets for treatment.

-The multi-faculty team will be led by Dr Declan O’Regan from the MRC Laboratory of Medical Sciences and Imperial’s Institute of Clinical Sciences, Professor Daniel Rueckert, from the Department of Computing, and Professor Martin Wilkins, from the Department of Medicine.
+The multi-faculty team will be led by Dr Declan O’Regan from the MRC London Institute of Medical Sciences and Imperial’s Institute of Clinical Sciences, Professor Daniel Rueckert, from the Department of Computing, and Professor Martin Wilkins, from the Department of Medicine.
 They will work with Bayer to develop machine learning tools to analyse imaging of the heart in 3D, along with genetic information, as part of a transformative approach to drug discovery.The development of the collaboration has been supported by the Faculty of Medicine Corporate Partnerships team.

 Harnessing machine learning